riverbed/Riverbed-Community-Toolkit/README.md

 Dedicated to the Aternity Community, this repo contains technical contributions that help customers, partners and engineers to customize and leverage Aternity DEM products.
 For example: custom scripts, custom synthetic test, cookbooks, howtos and more.

-Please visit [Aternity](https://www.aternity.com) for Solutions resources, [Free Trials](https://www.aternity.com/free-trial/), Documentation, Trainings and Support.
-To use the following contents you will need active licenses of the Aternity DEM products.
+Please visit the website of [Alluvio by Riverbed](https://www.riverbed.com/products/unified-observability) for Solutions resources, [Free Trials](https://www.riverbed.com/trial-downloads) and [Trials for Alluvio Aternity](https://www.riverbed.com/trial-download/alluvio-aternity), Trainings, [Documentation and Support](https://support.riverbed.com/).

+To use the following contents you will need active licenses of the Alluvio Aternity DEM products.

 ## Contents